Osechi: History

 Japanese anchovy), and tataki gobo (burdock boiled in vinegar and soy sauce), which are essential to today's osechi, were originally served as snacks with sake in honzen-ryōri.
 Kamaboko, datamaki, and kuri kinton (chestnuts wagashi), the staples of modern osechi, were also originally honzen-ryōri, and guests would take them home to eat after the banquet.
 During this period, carp was the most common fish dish for osechi.

 During the Edo period (1603–1868), the term "osechi" came to refer only to New Year's foods.
 During this period, Japan experienced dramatic economic development and merchants became wealthy, and osechi became part of the culture of the chōnin (townspeople) class from the Genroku era (1688–1704) onward, and honzen-ryōri became popular among the general public.
 Osechi came to include a variety of dishes seasoned mainly with salt.
 Pagrus major replaced carp as the most common fish dish.
 Zōni appeared in the Muromachi period (1336–1573) as a snack at wedding banquets of the upper samurai class and became a New Year's dish for the common people during this period.

 During this period, osechi consisted of two main components: honzen-ryōri (a main dish consisting of rice, fish, and nimono simmered dish), and kuitsumi a New Year's decoration.
 The kuitsumi consisted of rice placed on three sides of a white wooden stand decorated with mochi, abalone, kombu, chestnuts, persimmons, Japanese spiny lobster, mikan, pine, bamboo, and plum, etc. It was eaten on New Year's Day with guests who came to greet the New Year, or pretended to be eaten as a ceremonial ritual.

 In the late Edo period, osechi began to be placed in jūbako (tiered boxes) like today's osechi.
-In the Kanto region, kurmame, kazunoko (eggs of the Pacific herring), and tazukuri were placed in stacked boxes, while in the Kansai region, kuromame, tazukuri, and tataki gobo were the three main ingredients of osechi.
+In the Kanto region, kuromame, kazunoko (eggs of the Pacific herring), and tazukuri were placed in stacked boxes, while in the Kansai region, kuromame, tazukuri, and tataki gobo were the three main ingredients of osechi.

 During the Meiji era (1868–1912), various dishes that were originally honzen-ryōri, such as kamaboko, datamaki, kuri kinton and nimono, began to be placed in jūbako.
 With the modernization of Japanese society, women's schools were established and osechi was taught as a dishs that housewives should master.
 The various regional styles of osechi that had existed until then were gradually standardized throughout the country.

 With Japan's rapid economic development after World War II, osechi became more luxurious and was sold in department stores, and some of the dishes began to incorporate yōshoku (Western-style foods).